damianobarbati/eslint-config-xs/README.md

 # ESLint config xs

-This package provides an opinionated ESLint and Prettier configuration for NodeJS and/or ReactJS projects, either Javascript and/or Typescript based.
+This package provides an opinionated ESLint and Prettier configuration for NodeJS and/or ReactJS (and possibly Tailwind) projects, either Javascript and/or Typescript based.

 ## Rules